 She argued passionately for a new legal paradigm based on the public trust doctrine, an ancient legal principle that asserts public property rights to essential resources.
 The public trust doctrine, propelled by moral imperative to leave the world a better place for our children, compels government, as trustee, to protect natural inheritance such as air and water for all humanity.

 Professor Wood concluded her remarks with a story that illustrated beautifully the scope of her work.
 She described how new development threatened the only surviving salmon of a particular species that spawned near her family’s home in the Pacific Northwest.
 In response, the community rose up and claimed, as a matter of right, that the salmon must endure, that the river must remain, and that this should be done in the name of future generations, both of fish and humans.

 Prairie Rivers Network invites you to support clean water and healthy rivers by becoming a business member of Prairie Rivers Network.
 Business sponsors can be recognized at our Annual Dinner and Illinois Marathon – Run for Your Rivers – charity running team.

-For more information, please view our business sponsorship package, or contact Steph Adams at 217.344.2371 or steph [at] prairierivers.org.
+For more information, please view our Business Sponsor Form, or contact Vickie Nudelman s at 217.344.2371 or vnudelman [at] prairierivers.org.